kepstin/Fix-pixiv-thumbnails/README.md

 ## Preferences

 User preferences can be configured by setting items in your userscript manager's value storage.
-(Preivously these settings were configured in LocalStorage - they will automatically be migrated).
+(Previously these settings were configured in LocalStorage - they will automatically be migrated).

 Before you can edit the settings, you should open `www.pixiv.net` at least once with this script active to initialize the defaults.